shubik22/BetterNote/README.md

 > What was the most challenging part about building BetterNote?

 Hard to say.
-Styling BetterNote to look as much like Evernote as possible definitely took some time, as did setting up the myriad Backbone views (they're everywhere!) so everything on the page is synced up and listening properly to all the Backbone models and collections.
+Styling BetterNote to look like Evernote definitely took some time, as did setting up the myriad Backbone views (they're everywhere!) so that everything on the page is synced up.

 > Wow, I'm blown away!
 How can I be a part of BetterNote's next fundraising round?

 Thanks!
-Unfortunately, we just closed our most recent round, in which we sold 10% of BetterNote for a diet coke and bag of SunChips (they were delicious!).
+Unfortunately, we just closed our most recent round, in which we sold 10% of BetterNote for a Diet Coke and bag of SunChips (they were delicious!).
 We're unlikely to raise additional funding prior to our IPO (currently scheduled for the Fall of 2062), so you'll just have to wait until then.

 ## Praise for BetterNote